 Facing pressure to improve the safety of the race, officials took the bold step in 1954 of significantly reducing the size of the Grand National field – just 29 horses would contest the renewal.

 Tragically, the lesson learned was that a smaller field size might lead to a faster running of the race – there were four fatalities and just nine finishers on the day, meaning that fewer than 33% of entrants made it to the final furlong.

 The Weighting Game

 The betting market for the Grand National gets underway in earnest as long as a year in advance of the next edition.
 The ante post prices typically reflect the horses that have run well in previous Nationals, those that might make the step up in trip to four miles plus those that have shown form in ‘warm up’ races like the Sefton Chase and Becher Chase.

 There are no caps on the number of horses that can be declared for the Grand National at the preliminary stage, while the ante post betting market will include the most speculative of horses – premium chasers that often won’t be risked at Aintree.
-The ante post market for the 2022 National features 62 runners, of whom 22 won’t run and may see punters out of pocket that back them.
+The ante post market for the 2022 National featured 62 runners, of whom 22 didn’t run and may have seen punters out of pocket that backed them.

 The real watershed moment comes when the weights are announced.
 Typically revealed each February, the weights detail what kind of a handicap each horse will have to carry over the devilish Aintree fences.

 At this point, some owners will withdraw their horses om the race when they believe the handicapper has been unfair – as happened with dual Grand National champion Tiger Roll in 2021.